Jewish Messiah Prophecy Reveals the Hebrew Messiah

 Micah 5:2 2But thou, Bethlehem Ephratah, though thou be little among the thousands of Judah, yet out of thee shall he come forth unto me that is to be ruler in Israel; whose goings forth have been from of old, from everlasting.

-These prophecies clearly indicate that a human son is born, he shall be a ruler, he is the Mighty God and he is from everlasting which means he is eternal.
-The ruler is the Messiah and he is also God come in the flesh!
-These messiah prophecies declare it to be true.
+These messiah prophecies clearly indicate that a human son (no metaphor) is born, he shall be a ruler, he is the Mighty God and he is from everlasting which means he is eternal.
+The ruler is the Hebrew Messiah and he is also God come in the flesh!

 Another verse which shows that God is eternal with no beginning or end is his response when Moses asked him who shall I say sent me?
 God replied "I AM" meaning he has no beginning or end.
 He is eternal.